-SECTION 7: That Chapter 5, Section 507 Tab A.II.A.4.
-(Guidelines for Design as follows:

-Review - Site Design/Development - Open Space/Amenities) is amended to read
+Amend Chapter 5, Section 507 Tab A.II.A.4 (Guidelines for Design Review - Site Design/Development - Open Space/Amenities) by amending paragraphs 4.1 and 4.2 to read as follows:

 4. Open Space/Amenities.

 4.1 Improved open spaces, plazas and courtyards should be SHADED A MINIMUM 50 PERCENT AND functional in terms of area, dimensions, location and amenities to promote safe human interaction.
 (P)